 Amphetamines are very addictive and dangerous drugs; therefore the process of dependence leading to addiction can be rapid.
 The significant impact on cognitive functioning which affects a person’s physical appearance and behavior means there are many ways of identifying someone who has taken the drug, such as:

 - Inability to focus on academic and professional work

 - Difficulty to complete everyday tasks and responsibilities

 - Paranoia and anxiety

-Chronic amphetamine use over a long period of time can exacerbate both physical and behavioral issues as stated above, such as behavioral issues such as delusions and lack of concentration resulting in social isolation and loss of employment or dropping out of school.
-Physical symptoms such as heightened heart rate and blood pressure can increase the risk of heart conditions, such as heart failure.
+Chronic amphetamine use over a long period of time can exacerbate the physical and behavioral issues as stated above.
+Delusions and lack of concentration can impact our social well-being, study, and our career potential.
+Physical effects such as raised heart rate and blood pressure can increase our risk of heart attack and other serious health complications.

 Social Signs and Symptoms of Amphetamine Addiction

-- Ongoing amphetamine use despite being aware of the harmful outcomes from using the drug
+- Ongoing amphetamine use despite being aware of the harmful outcomes of using the drug

 - The necessity for long amounts of time to recuperate from amphetamine use